 GDP by Country: 2026 Global Rankings (Nominal and PPP)

 Fresh IMF World Economic Outlook data from April 2026.
-India overtakes Japan to number 4.
-China leads PPP at $43.5 trillion.
-The US holds at $31.8 trillion nominal.
+Japan holds number 4 ahead of the UK and India after a broad fall in the US dollar lifted European and Japanese output.
+China leads PPP at $44.3 trillion.
+The US holds at $32.4 trillion nominal.
 One paragraph of structural context per top-5 economy.

 The 2026 Headlines